openstack/horizon/doc/source/contributor/tutorials/workflow_extend.rst

 properties and methods are.

-We highly recommend that you complete the
-:doc:`plugin tutorial </tutorials/plugin>` if you have not done so already.
+We highly recommend that you complete the :ref:`tutorials-plugin` if you have not done so already.
 If you do not know how to package and install a plugin, the rest of this tutorial will not make sense!
 In this tutorial, we will examine an existing workflow and how we can extend it as a plugin.